Legend of Valkyrie – 1991 Developer Interview

-Fujii: Seeing as she was called “Valkyrie”, I figured I should of course go with something from the Germanic (Norse) mythology.
+Fujii: Well, seeing as she was called “Valkyrie”, I figured I should go with something from Norse mythology.
 So I knew my designs had to match that.
 The planning notes also indicated she was a child of the Gods.
-But her character was already different from the Valkyries as they appear in the mythology, and I had my own image of her as a simple female warrior.
+But her character was already different from the Valkyries that appear in mythology, and I also had my own image of her as a simple female warrior.

 I originally drew 8 different sketches of her in various ratios and proportions, and I believe we selected the 5 or 6 head proportion (a proportion that lends a somewhat childish and cute appearance to the character, in which the head is 1/5 or 1/6 of the character’s total size).
 That one was also the closest to my very first drawings of her.

 —And these illustrations you did for Valkyrie no Bouken became the art for Legend of Valkyrie as well?